cpoff/jamdocs2/docs/event-workflow.md

 ## Create event in Outlook Calendar

-- Create a new event
+- Create a new event.
+Best to use the Office 365 version of Outlook in a web browser.
-- Select calendar: PAG-Main, RTA-Main, or PAG/RTA-Shared (appears on both)
+- Select calendar: PAG-Main, RTA-Main, or PAG/RTA-Shared (appears on both sites)
-- Standard date, start/end times, reminder (optional)
+- Add standard date, start/end times, reminder (optional)
 - Add only internal attendees (e.g. committee chair) and no external attendees.
 (External attendees will be added later, after the event is fully produced.)
 - Reserve conference room, or select Virtual
 - Go into Response Options, select Hide Attendee List&#42; and Allow Forwarding.
 Leave Request Responses unchecked for virtual meetings and checked if we host the meeting at PAG.